The Cato Institute of Cheese

 Cato Corner Farm, Colchester

-Every so often, and fortunately less and less so, Hoang has to work on a Saturday.
+Every so often my wife has to work on Saturdays.
 This is almost always when her area is responsible for a product release and she has to sit around all day testing and being vigilant for technical issues.
-So it’s a rare weekend day that you’ll read about me alone with Damian, but this was one of those days.
+So it’s a rare 2009 weekend day that you’ll read about me alone with Damian, but this was one of those days.
 And what a day we had.

 We started off in Manchester at the Lutz Children’s Museum because I had some free passes – and also because it’s a fun little children’s museum.
-We’d been to it before (CTMQ Visit here), of course, but that hardly mattered to Damian.
-After a while at the museum, we hit the back roads of Manchester down to Hebron where we made a quick stop at the Hebron – heck, I don’t remember what it was, but it was some huge town tag sale /farmer’s market thing they do there.
+After a while at the museum, we hit the back roads of Manchester down to Hebron where we made a quick stop at the Hebron – heck, I don’t remember what it was, but it was some huge town tag sale/farmer’s market thing they do there.

 Anyway, we stopped in and poked around.
 Damian gravitated towards the guitar player while I noted the cheese sellers.
 Yup, there was Cato Corner cheese for sale… But there was no need to buy any here, since we were on our way to the source!